Derek Lodge

 Derek H A Lodge (1929 – July 1996) was an English civil servant who was most notable for his publications about various cricket subjects.

 Derek Lodge was born in Lewisham, the second of three brothers.
-He worked for the Civil Services's Office of Arts and Librarians until his retirement in 1989 and later worked for two charities.
+He worked for the Civil Service's Office of Arts and Librarians until his retirement in 1989 and later worked for two charities.
 A keen road runner, he completed eleven marathons, including the London Marathon on several occasions.
 He served as a Chiltern District councillor in Buckinghamshire rising to deputy leader and was also a lay preacher in Amersham.

 He built a reputation as a compiler of cricket quiz questions and also edited the "Middlesex Annual Review" for several years.
 He served as the statistical officer (1974–1996) and as vice-chairman (1992–1996) of the Cricket Society.